NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 > > ## Solution
 > >
 > > ~~~
-> > # First find the value of the surface pressure at Everest and convert in mb
+> > # First find the value of the surface pressure at Everest and convert to hPa
 > > PS_everest = ds['PS'].isel(time=0).sel(lat=28., lon=86.5, method='nearest')/100.
 > > # Then proceed as for Oslo
 > > print(PS_everest)